Automation

 Phase 3: Full rollout.
 Spread to more areas.
 Connect tools so data flows smoothly, like linking customer records to email systems.
 Train your team on these.
 Start with user-friendly options.
 Scale as you see ROI and gain skills in AI-driven efficiency.

 This roadmap makes AI less scary.
 It turns basic automation into powerful, data-smart operations.
-Synonyms like intelligent automation or cognitive computing fit here—tools that learn and adapt.

-Shopify's automated business ideas
+Learn more from Shopify's automated business ideas.

 What to Automate First in a Small Business and Implementation Tips